SVProgressHUD/SVProgressHUD/README.md

 pod install
 ```

+If you prefer a version of the library that's safe for use in extensions, you should use `SVProgressHUD/ExtensionSafe`.

 ### Carthage

 [Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.
 To integrate `SVProgressHUD` into your Xcode project using Carthage, specify it in your `Cartfile`: